The outcome of applications for entry in 2019 will be sent in Mid-October 2018. The placement outcome will advise that your child has been:

-Offers will be withdrawn if students do not satisfy all enrolment requirements such as residency, or if students do not enrol on the first day of school without prior approval.
+Offers will be withdrawn if students do not satisfy all enrolment requirements such as residency, or if students do not enrol on the first day of school without prior approval or a satisfactory explanation.
 Any deferment of enrolment must be negotiated with the Unit and the school principal before the first day of school.
-Enrolment cannot be deferred beyond the first day of Term 2 in the year of entry.
+Enrolment cannot be deferred beyond Friday 22 February 2019.

-Offers may lapse if the response is not returned to the Unit by the due date and if the Unit is unable to contact the applicant.
+Offers may lapse if the response is not returned to the Unit by the due date and if the Unit after trying at least twice is unable to contact the applicant.